-The program provides students with an understanding of the importance of gender as a category of analysis.
+The women and gender studies major provides students with an understanding of the importance of gender as a category of analysis.
 It also looks at gender’s intersections with race/ethnicity, class, age, sexual identity, nationality, and (dis)ability.

 The minor is a scaled-down version of the major that requires six courses and an internship.